Decentralized SGD with Controlled Disagreement Finds Flatter Minima: Introduction

-In this study, we challenge the conventional view by introducing Decentralized SGD with Adaptive Consensus (DSGD-AC), an algorithm that strategically preserves non-vanishing consensus errors through an adaptive, time-dependent scaling mechanism.
-We provide a theoretical analysis demonstrating that consensus errors align with the dominant subspace of the Hessian matrix, thereby inducing beneficial curvature-related perturbations from the global average.
-DSGD-AC incurs negligible additional computational overhead relative to standard SGD or DSGD, while retaining the communication efficiency and runtime advantages of decentralized training.
+In this study, we challenge the conventional view by introducing Decentralized SGD with Adaptive Consensus (DSGD-AC), an algorithm that strategically maintains consensus errors through an adaptive, time-dependent scaling mechanism.
+Our theory characterizes the stationary variance of disagreement modes and shows how the adaptive consensus factor balances the magnitude and curvature profile of consensus errors, inducing a stronger Hessian-weighted penalty around the deployed global average.
+We verify the theory with comprehensive empirical results and diagnostics on Hessian information.
+DSGD-AC incurs negligible additional computational cost relative to standard SGD or DSGD, while retaining the communication efficiency and runtime advantages of decentralized training.

-Comprehensive experiments reveal that DSGD-AC consistently surpasses both DSGD and centralized SGD in terms of test accuracy and the flatness of the attained minima.
-To the best of our knowledge, this is the first demonstration that a decentralized training method outperforms centralized SGD even when the latter is optimally tuned.

-The main contributions of this work are: (1) the proposal of DSGD-AC, an adaptive consensus algorithm that maintains theoretically-justified non-vanishing consensus errors at minimal computational expense, (2) a theoretical characterization of consensus error and its alignment with the dominant Hessian subspace, and (3) empirical validation of the superior generalization performance of DSGD-AC on typical deep learning tasks.
+The main contributions of this work are threefold.
+First, we propose DSGD-AC, an adaptive consensus algorithm that maintains theoretically motivated consensus errors, finds flatter minima, and improves generalization on deep learning tasks at minimal computational cost.
+Second, we provide theoretical analysis and empirical diagnostics of the modal variance and consensus error radius, showing that the controlled errors induce a stronger Hessian-weighted penalty and are associated with flatter solutions.
+Third, we evaluate DSGD-AC against strong baselines on deep learning benchmarks, verifying its practical effectiveness.